KritzelKratzel/OpenHPC-Rocks/05-OpenHPC-Rocks-Compute-Node-Integration.md

 > [!NOTE]
 >
 > The preceding settings for `Sockets`, `CoresPerSocket`, and `ThreadsPerCore` are just examples for the perimeter of this recipe collection with virtualized compute-nodes.
-Adapt values for real compute-cluster deployments.
+Adapt values to your needs.

 ## Configure Local Disk for /tmp and swap Usage